 What is mywellness?
 Mywellness is a central resource providing students of the University of Regina and its Federated Colleges access to mental health and wellness information and supports.
 The information and tools available through mywellness have been developed to assist students in increasing and/or sustaining optimal health, so they can maintain a productive and positive lifestyle while completing their studies.

-The URSU Student Advocate is a professional, registered social services worker available to assist those who are experiencing difficulties.
+The URSU Student Advocate is a here to assist those who are experiencing difficulties.
 Their main areas of service are financial and academic advocacy.
 They are also a source of referrals or support for victims of Sexual Assault, those dealing with Mental Health Issues or those seeking Personal Support.
 The Student Advocate is there for you in times of crisis, but also helps you manage issues before they become a crisis.
-Please send an email to email@example.com to book an appointment.
+Please send an email to firstname.lastname@example.org to book an appointment.

 The First Nations University of Canada offers Counselling Services to students and staff.
 They offer individual counselling sessions to help support students as they work through personal challenges that impede their ability to succeed at school and in other areas of their lives.

 ta-tawâw Student Centre (formerly Aboriginal Student Centre) is a respectful and welcoming place that encourages student empowerment, identity, community connection and Indigenous ways of learning.
 Kookum Brenda is available for students if they require support, please contact the Tatawaw.Student.Centre@uregina.ca and staff can direct you.